7ep/demo/desktop_app/README.txt

 This is a desktop application to demonstrate testing.

-To show it off:
-  you'll need to open two consoles.

-  In one, run: gradlew startui
+To see the application, run: gradlew startui

-  In the other, run: gradlew test
+To run the tests: gradlew test

 Review the reports at build/reports/jacoco